percona/pmm-doc/docs/using/backup_mongo.md

            PITR <on>:
                2022-11-23T19:40:26Z - 2022-11-23T19:45:22Z
          Provide the timestamp from one of the PITR ranges to pbm command:
-        `pbm restore --time="2022-11-23T19:40:26` <br>
+        `pbm restore --time="2022-11-23T19:40:26` <br/>
-         For more information, see [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html) <br>
+         For more information, see [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html) <br/>
     5. Wait until restoring is done.
-To check the progress the following command can be used: `pbm list --restore` <br>
+To check the progress the following command can be used: `pbm list --restore` <br/>
     Make sure not to run pbm backup from the new environment whilst the Percona Backup for MongoDB config is pointing to the remote storage location of the original environment.

 === "Restoring into a replica set with a different name"